grahamjh99/VisionDrive/project-feedback.md

 **Plot, visualize and interpret your results** | 2 **Formulate and test hypotheses** | 2
 **Total scores (out of 6 possible)** | 5

+#### More Tips for Providing Project Feedback

+- Provide precise praise
+- Identify action step for improvement
+- Give context as to why what action step is important
+- End with a targeted question related to the action step, that tests whether the student has understood the feedback.

+  - **Good Example**: "Great work!
+Your code is well organized.
+Good use of breaking tasks into separate functions.
+I see that in your app.js file you used the variable name x on line 84.
+Consider using more descriptive variable names.
+As a code reviewer, this would jump out at me.
+I want to know what every variable contains just by looking at the variable name itself.
+I do see some other descriptive variables!
+If we were to refactor this code, what would you want to rename x on line 84?"

+  - **Poor Example**: "Great Work!
+You’re doing a good job with all this.
+Do you have any questions about anything?"

 ---